burnbright/silverstripe-bootstrap/README.md

-# Beautiful BurnBright Boostrap Boilerplate
+# Beautiful BurnBright Bootstrap Boilerplate

 A basic SilverStripe bolilerplate theme, running on Bootstrap.
 Uses less as the css preprocessor.